 Mean score of companies in the Cement Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Vicat reported total carbon emissions of approximately 18,800,000,000 kg CO2e, comprising 17,800,000,000 kg CO2e from Scope 1, 900,000,000 kg CO2e from Scope 2, and 3,900,000,000 kg CO2e from Scope 3 emissions.
-This marks a slight increase in emissions compared to previous years, where emissions in 2022 were about 18,100,000,000 kg CO2e.
-Vicat has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets have not been disclosed.
+This reflects a slight decrease in emissions compared to previous years, with 2022 emissions recorded at about 18,100,000,000 kg CO2e.
+Vicat has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
 The company has reported net specific CO2 emissions of approximately 588,000 kg CO2e per metric ton of cement equivalent in 2023, indicating ongoing efforts to improve efficiency in its production processes.
-Despite the lack of formal reduction targets or climate pledges, Vicat's emissions data reflects its engagement with sustainability practices within the cement industry, which is known for its significant carbon emissions.
-The company continues to monitor and report its emissions across all scopes, showcasing transparency in its environmental impact.
+Overall, Vicat's emissions data highlights the company's significant carbon output, particularly in Scope 1 and 2 emissions, while its lack of defined reduction targets suggests an area for potential improvement in its climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents